 Social and Physical Distancing

-Increasing the physical distance between individuals can reduce transmission of the virus, and everyone returning to campus must consistently follow social distancing practices.
-In all shared spaces, the University will establish protocols and reminders to keep at least six feet of space between individuals.
+While there are no requirements for distancing on campus, increasing the physical distance between individuals can reduce transmission of the virus.
 Depending on the context, social distancing may be achieved by working or learning on a remote or “blended” basis, limiting meetings and gatherings, postponing non-essential meetings and events, reducing occupant density through staggered or extended schedules and shifts or access control, removing seats from shared spaces, modifying circulation patterns and sitting areas inside and outside of buildings, providing signage, touchless alternatives, and/or physical barriers and/or partitions in public areas such as elevators, lobbies, classrooms, cafeterias, retail spaces, and densely populated areas.
-Additional guidance will follow to assist with infrastructure decisions, complying with policies, and identifying opportunities for improving social distancing on campus.
-See social and physical distancing guidelines.

 Face Coverings and Face Masks

 When used properly, face coverings and face masks can reduce transmission of the virus.
-In accordance with CDC guidelines, state and local orders, it is required that community members wear face masks in all public and shared environments on campus, and in alignment with other guidance about the use of masks on campus.
+In accordance with CDC guidelines, state and local orders, it is required that community members wear face masks in all indoor public and shared environments on campus, and in alignment with other guidance about the use of masks on campus.
 The latter includes when in densely populated offices and classrooms, common areas, restrooms, elevators, or University-provided group/mass transit.
 Please also follow appropriate safety guidelines in laboratories with hazardous materials.
-All community members will receive a set of reusable face masks, with instructions on how to wear and care for their masks.
-Additional details will be provided on how to order re-usable and single-use masks, along with other protective equipment.
-See face covering and face mask guidelines.

 Enhanced Cleaning Protocols and Good Personal Hygiene